 Final Merger Proposals Received.
 On January 6, 1997, each of Raytheon and Northrop Grumman submitted revised proposals with respect to the proposed merger with Hughes Defense, including comments on the proposed agreements.
-Raytheon submitted only one revised proposal, in which Hughes Defense would merge with Raytheon, with a total value (as estimated by Raytheon at the time) of approximately \$9.0 billion to General structure of the relevant portions of the Pre-Merger Transactions and the Merger proposed in this document.
+Raytheon submitted only one revised proposal, in which Hughes Defense would merge with Raytheon, with a total value (as estimated by Raytheon at the time) of approximately \$9.0 billion to General Motors and its common stockholders, with GM's common stockholders owning approximately 30% of the common stock of the combined company.
+The basic structure of such proposal was substantially the same as the structure of the relevant portions of the Pre-Merger Transactions and the Merger proposed in this document.
 Northrop Grumman's revised proposal was for the new company to assume \$4.475 billion of debt of Hughes Defense and for GM's common stockholders to own approximately 50% of the common stock of the new company.